Molino's description and foliated homogeneity: Right local transverse actions

-According to Lemma~\ref{l: G is locally contractible}, when $G$ is locally contractible, a right local transverse action of $G$ on $X$ could be defined as a local anti-homomorphism $G$ to $\ol{\Homeo}(X,\FF)$, given by a map $O\to\ol{\Homeo}(X,\FF)$, $g\mapsto[\phi^g]$, for some $O\in\NN(G,e)$ and some foliated map $\phi:X\times O_{\text{\rm pt}}\to X$ with $\phi^g\in\Homeo(X,\FF)$ for all $g\in O$.
+According to Lemma~\ref{l: G is locally contractible}, when $G$ is locally contractible, a right local transverse action of $G$ on $X$ could be defined as a local anti-homomorphism $G$ to $\ol{\Homeo}(X,\FF)$, given by a map $O\to\ol{\Homeo}(X,\FF)$, $g\mapsto[\phi^g]$, for some $O\in\NN(G,e)$ and some foliated map $\phi:X\times O\to X$ with $\phi^g\in\Homeo(X,\FF)$ for all $g\in O$, where $X\times O$ is foliated with leaves $L\times\{g\}$, for leaves $L$ of $X$ and points $g\in O$.
 This corresponds to the definition of right transverse action of Lie groups on foliated manifolds given in \cite{AlvarezKordyukov2008a}.
 But it seems impossible to extend Lemma~\ref{l: G is locally contractible} to arbitrary local groups, which motivates our more involved definition.

 \begin{lem} We can assume $\phi^e=\id_X$. \end{lem}